RaceB4Race

 Revising the learned society

-RaceB4Race started in 2019 as a small research symposium by and for BIPOC scholars working in premodern critical race studies.
-Now, RaceB4Race is a wide-reaching community of scholars, students, researchers, theater practitioners, curators, librarians, artists, and activists who are looking to the past to imagine different, more inclusive futures.
+RaceB4Race started in 2019 as a small research symposium for scholars working in premodern critical race studies.
+Now, RaceB4Race is a wide-reaching community of scholars, students, researchers, theater practitioners, curators, librarians, and artists who are looking to the past to imagine different, more inclusive futures.

 Premodern critical race studies

 Premodern critical race studies (PCRS) is an historically grounded and theoretically expansive field of study that considers nascent formations of race—from the ancient to the early modern, and from diverse histories, geographies, and cultures—and underscores how studying this form of race-making in the past is vital to understanding the present moment.
-By considering the histories of racial formations, PCRS aims to address the systemic inequalities within our modern world as a means of supporting antiracist structures and inclusive futures.
+By considering the histories of racial formations, scholars of PCRS interrogate how structures of the past have helped form the societies we live in today.

 Symposia